Daarmom/Expense-Tracker-Application/README.md

 # Expense-Tracker-Application

-Allows users to manage their daily expenses
+This is a Python-based expense tracker application designed to help users track their daily expenses.
+The app uses Object-Oriented Programming principles and CSV files for data storage.